Tumors Metastatic to the Nervous System

 What are tumors metastatic to the nervous system?

-A tumor that is metastatic to the nervous system is a tumor that began in another part of the body and then migrated to the brain, spinal cord, or peripheral nervous system.
+A tumor that is metastatic to the nervous system is a tumor that began in another part of the body (the primary tumor) and then migrated to the brain, spinal cord, or peripheral nervous system.
+The medical term for this migration is metastasis.

 Because of improvements in cancer treatments, people are now surviving cancer longer than ever before.
 However, the primary cancer can continue to exist in the patient.
 With time, this cancer may recur in the nervous system as a metastatic tumor.